-As the presidential campaign finally came to an end this week, so concluded an election season that for nearly two years had locked Americans into a partisan divide.
-Month after month, the television airwaves were saturated with campaign ads—just one of the many charms of living in a swing state media market.
-As a result, I find myself in desperate need of a visit to someplace tranquil.
+As the 2012 presidential campaign finally came to an end this week, so concluded an election season that for two years had locked Americans into a fierce partisan divide.
+Thus, it’s little wonder that I find myself in desperate need of someplace tranquil.
 Someplace quiet.
 Someplace neutral, perhaps.

-Welcome to the Berner Oberland, a picturesque pocket of the Swiss Alps home to peaceful mountain hamlets, miles of secluded trails, and towering snowy peaks.
-With the legendary 19th century resort town of Interlaken as your gateway, make your home base for the weekend in Mürren, a tiny traffic-free alpine retreat teetering on the edge of the Lauterbrunnen Valley.
-Whether you’re a summertime hiker or an expert skier, Mürren offers endless outdoor opportunities for its visitors, all accessible through a charming network of cog railways, cable cars, funiculars, and hiking trails—many with spectacular views of the 13,642-foot summit of the Jungfrau.
+Welcome to the Berner Oberland, a picturesque pocket of the Swiss Alps known for its peaceful mountain hamlets, miles of secluded trails, and towering snowy peaks.
+With the legendary resort town of Interlaken as your gateway, your home base for the weekend is Mürren, a tiny, traffic-free alpine retreat teetering up above the Lauterbrunnen Valley.
+Whether you’re a summertime hiker or an expert skier, Mürren offers endless outdoor opportunities for its visitors as well as a charming network of cog railways, cable cars, funiculars, and hiking trails on which to reach them.

 So pack your hiking boots (or your skis).
 If you find yourself in the mountains southeast of Bern, here are some breathtaking ways to spend three days.